ryanthtra/lol-esports-data-analysis/README.md

 ## In brief, outline your approach to solving this problem (knowing that this might change later).

-My approach to solving this problem is by obtaining all the data for the matches for the 2018 Spring Split of each of fives leagues whose match data is easily accessible: the NALCS, the EULCS, League of Legends Champions Korea (LCK), LoL Pro League (LPL; in China), and the League of Legends Master Series (LMS; Taiwan, Hong Kong, and Macau).
+My approach to solving this problem is by obtaining all the data for the matches for the 2018 Spring Split of each of fives leagues whose match data is easily accessible: the NALCS, the EULCS, League of Legends Champions Korea (LCK), and the League of Legends Master Series (LMS; Taiwan, Hong Kong, and Macau).

 Each individual match will have its data wrangled into its desired observation format, which will then be concatenated to a cumulative data frame.
 Further data wrangling will be used in order to calculate certain statistics, such as totals, ratios, percentages, and probabilities, and to create data frames for constructing the predictive and classification models.